-Small Business Sentiment in the United Kingdom is expected to be -24.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Small Business Sentiment in the United Kingdom to stand at -12.00 in 12 months time.
-In the long-term, the United Kingdom Small Business Sentiment is projected to trend around -6.00 in 2020, according to our econometric models.
+Small Business Sentiment in Canada is expected to be 62.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada CFIB Business Barometer is projected to trend around 55.00 points in 2022 and 54.00 points in 2023, according to our econometric models.